 It is the policy of Mitchell Hamline School of Law to provide a working and learning environment that maximizes the potential of each student, faculty member, and staff member.
 Unlawful discrimination of any sort interferes with that environment.

-Therefore, discrimination on the basis of race, color, creed,religion, sex, age, national origin, disability, marital status, status as a Vietnam veteran, status with regard to public assistance, or sexual orientation (“discrimination”) is prohibited and will not be tolerated.
+Therefore, discrimination on the basis of race, color, creed, religion, national origin, sex, gender (including identity and expression), marital status, sexual orientation, status with regard to public assistance, age or disability in admission or access to, or treatment or employment in, its educational programs and activities (“discrimination”) is prohibited and will not be tolerated.
 Retaliation against a person who reports or complains about discrimination, or who participates in the investigation of a discrimination complaint is also prohibited.

 Likewise, and in accordance with the American Bar Association Standard 205 (d) Mitchell Hamline School of Law firmly expects that every employer to whom it furnishes assistance and facilities for interviewing and other placement services will observe the principles of non-discrimination and equality of opportunity on the basis of race, color, religion, national origin, gender, sexual orientation, age and disability in regard to hiring, promotion, retention, and conditions of employment.